Kubernetes Remote Scanner

 ℹ️

-Once you complete the steps to provide Read Access Permissions to EKS, Kubernetes access will be configured and the cluster will begin harvesting (assuming it is not in a paused state within Cloud Security (InsightCloudSec)).
+Once you complete the steps to provide Read Access Permissions to EKS, Kubernetes access will be configured and the cluster will begin harvesting (assuming it is not in a paused state in Cloud Security (InsightCloudSec)).

 Azure (AKS)